Teddy Brenner: Eastern Parkway Arena

 In 1952, Brenner became the matchmaker of Brooklyn's Eastern Parkway Arena.
 Under Brenner's direction, the arena gained a reputation as the "House of Upsets."
-He notably booked Floyd Patterson at Eastern Parkway 13 times during his rise under Cus D'Amato, with Patterson winning 12 of the bouts.
+He notably matched Floyd Patterson in 13 fights at Eastern Parkway during his rise under Cus D'Amato, with Patterson winning 12 of the bouts.

 Brenner and promoter Emil Lence cut a deal with the DuMont Television Network in 1953 to televise fights on Monday nights from the arena.
 Boxing from Eastern Parkway changed networks in May 1954, moving from DuMont to the American Broadcasting Company.

 St. Nicholas Arena

 After ABC ended its broadcast deal in 1955, Brenner returned to St. Nicholas Arena, where the Du Mont network aired its Monday night fights.
 This time, he handled both promotion and matchmaking duties as the New York Boxing Club Inc. using his own funds.
 The first fight card presented by Brenner's New York Boxing Club at the arena took place on April 9, 1956.
 An undefeated Rory Calhoun fought Jackie LaBua in front of a crowd of 1,800, generating a live gate of $3,652.

 During his time at Eastern Parkway and St. Nicholas Arena, he "discovered Tommy Hurricane Jackson, introduced Gene Fullmer, and nurtured Joey Giardello."